arjunsharmainfo/sms-boilerplate/README.md

 ## Running the code

-Run the following command on a terminal `nodemon`
+Run the following command on a terminal `nodemon` and access the website `http://localhost:3000/`.
+The code is working if you see `200` status code.